Home Election Tracker BC Provincial 2024 Voting & governance in BC: two-party system evolving to three-party framework

 Every day as if it’s your last:

 Horgan was heard many times saying to his MLAs to ‘work every day as if it’s your last’.
-That was not overly dramatic, given the many shortfalls they needed to make up for from how the BC Liberals had previously managed the government and led the province.
+That was not overly dramatic, given the many shortfalls they needed to make up for after how the BC Liberals had previously managed the government and led the province (leaving many people behind).

 ist main, eby, oak bay